guo-yong-zhi/WordCloud-Gallery/README.md

 * `words` & `weights` are just placeholders
 * style arguments like `colors`, `angles` and `density` have no effect

-And, you should manually initialize images for the placeholders, instead of calling `initimages!`
+And, you should manually initialize images for the placeholders, instead of calling `initwords!`
 ```julia
 dens = 0.6
 sz = 3expm1.(rand(l)) .+ 1